Matter Around Us Online Test 9th Science Lesson 10 Questions in English

 -

-Question 53 of 5553.
-Question54.
-The word emulsion comes from which language?
-Correct
+54. The word emulsion comes from which language?

 The word emulsion comes from the Latin word meaning “to-milk” (milk is one example of an emulsion of fat and water).
 Milk, butter, cream, egg yolk, paints, cough syrups, facial creams, pesticides etc. are some common examples of emulsions.